Paper-Implementation/torch-asg/README.md

 Compared to Facebook's implementation, we have also omitted scaling based on input/output lengths.
 If you need it, you can do it yourself by using the `None` reduction and scale the individual scores before summing/averaging.

+## Requirements
+I have successfully installed the package on the GPU server with the following environment:
+* Hardware: Nvidia Titan V
+* System: Ubuntu 16.04
+* CUDA: CUDA 9.2, cuDNN 7.5
+* Compiler: gcc/g++ 6.5
+* PyTorch 1.0.1

+## Error fixed
+I try some other settings while installing the package, and some errors occurs.
+I list some of the errors I meet during the installation.
+* CUDA 9.0 is NOT supported.
+It is said that (from the Internet) some bugs exist in CUDA 9.0.
+I suggest you to update CUDA to at least CUDA 9.2 if you want to use this package.
+* Note that the compiler < gcc 6 is not supported.
+* Use the correct Arch setting in setup.py.
+* Error "undefined symbol: \_ZN3c105ErrorC1ENS_14SourceLocationERKSs": I install PyTorch 1.0.1 with conda, and PyTorch is build with D_GLIBCXX_USE_CXX11_ABI=1.
+But in cpp_extension tools, the compile flag is set to be D_GLIBCXX_USE_CXX11_ABI=0.
+This is a bug and it's fixed in the latest version.
+If the error occurs, please change the setting with D_GLIBCXX_USE_CXX11_ABI=1 in YOUR_ENVIRON_PATH/pythonx.x/site-packages/torch/utils/cpp_extension.py.